Jiaveria/ScrapingProject/README.md

 To run this project, you'll need to install the required dependencies.
 You can do this using `pip`.
 Open a terminal and run the following commands:

-pip install beautifulsoup4
+- pip install pandas
-pip install requests
+- pip install requests
-pip install pandas
+- pip install beautifulsoup4